lokeez/FreshBing_2025/README.md

-Rewrited script, PowerShell 7+ required pswh.exe must be in exception in Controlled Folder Access settings.
+Rewrited script, PowerShell 7+ required.

+pswh.exe must be in exception in Controlled Folder Access settings.

 Run script using command: